theblackcat102/StoryGAN/README.md

 # StoryGAN: A Sequential Conditional GAN for Story Visualization

-This repository is still under construction.
+**This repository is still under construction. **

 ## Requirement:
-Python 2.7, PyTorch, cv2
+Python 3.6, PyTorch, Pillow

 ## Configure File
 /code/cfg/clevr.yml is the configure file for the model.
 This file contains the setup of the dimension of the features, maximum training epoches and etc.